-The cover is a graphic representation of the Viterbo University Teacher Education Program depicted on a model of the sculpture, "Peace and Harmony," located on the Viterbo campus.
+The cover is a graphic representation of the Viterbo University Teacher Education Program conceptual framework.
 The School of Education views the teacher as a reflective decision maker who uses knowledge from all available sources when making decisions about teaching for optimizing the learning of PK-12 students.
 The classroom teacher is faced with constant decisions that are made after consideration of knowledge and experiences drawn from a number of sources:

-- Liberal studies and core abilities (thinking, life values, communication, aesthetic sensitivity, and community involvement) - This base provides students with the knowledge, skills, dispositions, and core abilities developed in each of the traditional liberal arts disciplines.

-• InTASC Core Teaching Standards

-- These standards are immersed into every facet of the Teacher Education Program in both theory and practice (coursework, experiences, and performance assessment).

-• Content and pedagogical knowledge, skills, and dispositions

-- These essential bases, which the teacher must use when making instructional decisions, are developed through teaching the content area(s) and education courses.
+- Liberal studies and core abilities (thinking, life values, communication, aesthetic sensitivity, and community involvement) - This base provides students with the knowledge, skills, dispositions, and core abilities developed in each of the traditional liberal arts disciplines. - InTASC Core Teaching Standards - These standards are immersed into every facet of the Teacher Education Program in both theory and practice (coursework, experiences, and performance assessment). - Content and pedagogical knowledge, skills, and dispositions - These essential bases, which the teacher must use when making instructional decisions, are developed through teaching the content area(s) and education courses.

-• Franciscan values
+Franciscan values